OCR-D/spec/page.md

 should be used.
 Its `filename` attribute should reference the URL of the derived image.

-The `comments` attribute should be one or more (separated by comma) terms of the following list:
+The `comments` attribute SHOULD be used according to the [AlternativeImage classification](#alternativeimage-classification).

 ### AlternativeImage: classification